Skip to content

 --fix-only

-Fix any fixable lint violations, but don't report on leftover violations.
-Implies `--fix`
+Apply fixes to resolve lint violations, but don't report on leftover

 --ignore-noqa